 by Larry Larsen

-natural bait strategies, and when it comes to fishing giant shiners for giant bass, no better guide than Bob Stonewater.
+bait strategies, and when it comes to fishing giant shiners for giant bass, no better guide than Bob Stonewater.
 Big river bass are a different ball game, he contends.
-With
+With over 600 ten

-over 600 ten pound or better largemouth to his credit, it's wise to listen to his thoughts.
-His experience, mostly all along the St. Johns River between Melbourne and Jacksonville, lays
+pound or better largemouth to his credit, it's wise to listen to his thoughts.
+His experience, mostly all along the St. Johns River between Melbourne and Jacksonville, lays the groundwork

-what his clients are generally looking for and that's what his life is built around.
+his clients are generally looking for and that's what his life is built around.
 He is just not content with bass of lesser proportions.
-His
+His methods and

-generations of anglers, a father, son, and grandfather, were all fishing with Stonewater out of the same boat when the big bass struck.
-The two elder gentlemen landed the fish.
+together.
+Three generations of anglers, a father, son, and grandfather, were all fishing with Stonewater out of the same boat when the big bass struck.
+The two elder gentlemen landed the

 Get The Point